DeltaDynamo/DeltaDynamo.github.io/_blog/java/part1_oops/OOPS1.md

 #### 🧠 Intuition

-> We inherit traits from our parents—like eye color or height.
+> We inherit traits from our parents - like eye color or height.
 > Similarly, a Java class can **inherit fields and methods from another**.

 Inheritance enables: